+IDCC Catagorian 3A: Enteric Fermentation

+IPCC Categories 3B: Manure Management

+Included 3D: Agricultural Soils

+3F: Field Burning of Agricultural Residues

+3G: Liming

+3H: Urea application

+3J: Overseas Territory and Crown Dependency emissions

-IPCC Categories Included 3A: Enteric Fermentation 3B: Manure Management 3D: Agricultural Soils 3F: Field Burning of Agricultural Residues 3G: Liming 3H: Urea application Gases Reported CO 2 , CH 4 , N 2 O, NO x , CO, NMVOC, SO 2 Key Categories ('T' or 'L' indicates whether it has been identified in the trend or level assessment respectively and the number indicates which KCA approach it was identified in) 3A: Enteric Fermentation - CH_4 (L2, T2) 3A1: Enteric fermentation from Cattle - CH_4 (L1, T1) 3A2: Enteric fermentation from Sheep - CH_4 (L1, T1) 3B: Manure Management - N_2O (L2) 3B1: Manure management from Cattle - CH_4 (L1) 3D: Agricultural soils - N_2O (L1, T1, L2, T2) Key Categories (Qualitative) None identified Overseas Territories and Crown Dependencies Reporting Emissions for OTs and CDs are included for enteric fermentation, animal wastes and agricultural soils.
+Gases Reported CO 2 , CH 4 , N 2 O, NO x , CO, NMVOC, SO 2

+Key Categories ('T' or 'L' indicates whether it has been identified in the trend or level assessment respectively and the number indicates which KCA approach it was identified in) 3A: Enteric Fermentation - CH_4 - (L2, T2) 3A1: Enteric fermentation from cattle - CH_4 (L1, T1) 3A2: Enteric fermentation from sheep - CH_4 (L1, T1) 3B1: Manure management from cattle - CH_4 (L1, T1) 3B2: Manure management from sheet - N_2O (L1) 3D: Agricultural soils - N_2O (L1, T1, L2)

+Key Categories (Qualitative) None identified

+Overseas Territories and Crown Dependencies Reporting Emissions for OTs and CDs are included for enteric fermentation, animal wastes and agricultural soils.

 Completeness A general assessment of completeness for the inventory is included in Section 1.8 .

-Major improvements since last submission A new model has been integrated into the agriculture inventory for the 2018 submission meaning there are improvements to all agriculture subsectors and large recalculations to many of the subsectors.
+Major improvements since last submission No major method changes in the 2019 submission.
+Data is now presented on a more disaggregated level, but this does not represent methodological improvements.